RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

 Web
 ---

-The web application node (192.168.50.10) is where the main Invenio application will be running.
+The web application node (192.168.50.10) is where the main WEKO3 application will be running.
 We need to provision it with some system dependencies in order to be able to install various underlying Python and JavaScript libraries.